 Live without fear

-I sat in that hospital bed in Kirkcaldy and I promised myself that if I got through all of this then I would live without fear, I would grasp life again, I would join the adventure once more.
+I sat in that hospital bed in Kirkcaldy and I promised myself that if (when?)
+I got through all of this then I would live without fear, I would grasp life again, I would join the adventure once more.

 This past year has been one of the happiest I’ve ever known.
 I think this has been the most content I’ve ever been, certainly the most consistently content.
 I’ve felt empowered, and as I’ve listened to myself without judgement I’ve learned and grown.